bioinformed/glu-genetics/docs/modules/transform.rst

 * altering the order of samples and/or loci
 * all of the above in virtually any combination

-Transform is limited to outputting a single genotype file.
+:mod:`transform` is limited to outputting a single genotype file.
 If multiple output files are desired, see the :mod:`split` module.

 Input/Output Options
 --------------------